albertllousas/kata-minesweeper/README.md

 There is one single entry point for the application, it has the functionality of facade and it orchestrate the for different parts of the implementation:

-1. parse the input
+1. parse the input & create the grids
-2. create & validate the grid
-3. generate grid with the hints (the algorithm)
+2. generate grids with the hints (the algorithm)
-4. generate the expected output
+3. generate the expected output

 Entry point: (mines_weeper.ex)